Nightsister Energy Bow

 spend 1 pip to move a Sil 0 object within short range up to my max range, default range is short.

 Elena was born on Dathomir among the Night sisters.
 During the time period of the clone wars the night sisters came under attack and were being wiped out.
-Some of the sisters fled the planet for other territories, this is how she came to be on Ord.
+Some of the sisters fled the planet for other territories, this is how she came to be on Ord Mantell.

 She along with a few other girls were raised in relative seclusion within the planet's wild lands.
+They interacted with the local wildlife and trained various species as mounts and protectors.
+Elena's favorite type of mount was the Ruping or and flying mount.
 With the recent evacuation of Imperial force and the fact that she is now an adult.
 This remaining sisters have allowed her to freely come and go from the village.
 This has caused her to go out into the galaxy and explore new things.

 Conflict brings change, and change brings opportunity.
 Many in the galaxy are unsatisfied with the status quo—especially as it exists under Palpatine's rule.
 The Alliance's war against the Empire provides an extraordinary chance to topple the current order and bring about more desirable changes.
 Whether those changes are oriented toward reestablishing the Republic as it was or installing a new structure altogether depends on the individual's frame of mind.